buildingSMART-Portugal/EIR/EIR-EN.md

 ---

 ### 3.1.9.
-Software - Appointed Parties
+Software - Appointed parties

-There are no requirements for the software to be used by the Appointed Parties.
+There are no requirements for the software to be used by the appointed parties.
 The software to be used will be validated at the BEP approval stage.

 ---

 ### 3.1.10.
-Platforms and software of the Appointing Party
+Platforms and software of the appointing party

-The Appointing Party will use the software `<IFCVualisation/VerificationSoftwareName>` to visualise, verify and validate information containers IFC.
+The appointing party will use the software `<IFCVualisation/VerificationSoftwareName>` to visualise, verify and validate information containers IFC.
 The lead appointed party must verify the proper performance of the information containers IFC on this platform and inform beforehand of potential problems in the interpretation of the IFCs submitted.

-The CDE to be used will be maintained on the Appointing Party's servers and will consist of the `R2U`* CDE solution.
+The CDE to be used will be maintained on the appointing party's servers and will consist of the `R2U`* CDE solution.

 All BCFs will be managed centrally in the `R2U` CDE.